Become a Noonsite Member

 2. Report to Port of Entry in person

-If unable to use ROAM, or if directed by CBP, boaters must report their arrival via designated telephone reporting numbers [by calling 1-800-432-1216] or report to a port of entry, in person.
-CBP has designated specific reporting locations that are staffed during boating season for pleasure boats to report their arrival and be inspected by CBP.
-Cruisers recommend not arriving in the US on Fri/Sat/Sun as the phone line is constantly engaged.
+CBP reporting locations are staffed during boating season for pleasure boats to report their arrival and be inspected by CBP.
+Cruisers recommend not arriving in the US on Fri/Sat/Sun as CBP phone lines tend to be constantly engaged.
 The skipper may go ashore to make a phone call from a landline in a marina, but no other member of the boat’s crew is permitted off the dock until clearance procedures are conducted.
 If arriving after working hours, contact the CBP immediately, but face-to-face inspection may not be possible until the following morning.
 During this time, you must remain on board and conduct clearance procedures immediately the next morning.
 You must report your arrival no matter what time of day.

 All US yachts must report any merchandise to CBP that has been acquired abroad and is subject to duty.